 Every now and then, an Austrian province makes camp in Vienna to convince us of their local culinary delights.
-Consider the Genuss Festival a “best-of” equivalent that showcases high-quality food and drink from throughout the country.
+Consider the Genuss Festival a “best-of” equivalent that showcases high-quality regional food and drink from throughout the country.

 - Huge open-air event with dozens of booths